FrankMartinIII/FrankMartinIII.github.io/_projects/snow_squall.md

 Our project was funded by the <a href="https://www.nsc.org/newsroom/2024-road-to-zero-community-traffic-grant-winners?srsltid=AfmBOooyWGNTrF2DfJfRd35DznS9zSWjhZZ3vWtyXxnPlY9o3Xapzw_3">National Safety Council Road to Zero grant</a>.
 We collaborated with the National Weather Service for this project and have a [webpage with more snow squall information on their website](https://www.weather.gov/ctp/snowsquall).

 Similarly to our previous rip current simulation, we worked with native Spanish-language speakers to translate the simulation.
-I used this opportunity to study the different ways in which English and Spanish-speaking groups relate to the same virtual reality simulation—something that has rarely been considered in existing research.
+I used this opportunity to study the different ways in which English- and Spanish-speaking groups relate to the same virtual reality simulation—something that has rarely been considered in existing research.

 I also created a web-based version of the simulation that is playable without a virtual reality headset. <a href="https://storage.googleapis.com/snow-squall-webgl/index.html">It is available here</a>.